 Showing examples are always helpful in a post like this, but to avoid using the same ones you see over and over again in other posts covering similar topics, I’m going to embrace the Aussie in me and only feature logos from the land of kangaroos.

-But first, why do you need a logo, anyway?
+Before we continue, why do you need a logo, anyway?

 Before getting into which type you need, I want to cover why a logo is something you need at all.
 Starting at the basics — what is a logo?
 We use the word logo to mean some kind of mark that is used to represent a brand.
 It’s not the brand itself, but it is a part of the brand.